-The Care Quality Commission (CQC) regulates health and care services in England.
-This is to ensure that they are providing people with safe, effective, compassionate and high-quality care, as required by law.
-By hearing about your recent experience of care, the CQC can help make care better for everyone.
-If you have a recent experience - good or bad - please share it with them by visiting <ac.org.uk/give-feedback-on-care?referer=carersuk Managing someone's affairs You may want to help manage the affairs of the person you are looking after, or you may want to know how to plan for doing this in the future.
+The Care Quality Commission (CQC) regulates health and care services in England to ensure that they are providing people with safe and high-quality care.
+If you have a recent experience of using a service - whether good or bad - please share it with them to help improve care for everyone by visiting cac.org.uk/give-feedback-on-care?referer=carersuk Looking after someone carersuk.org Managing someone's affairs You may want to help manage the affairs of the person you are looking after, or you may want to know how to plan for doing this in the future.
 There are different ways of managing someone's affairs.
 Much depends on whether the person you are looking after can currently make decisions for themselves (which is called having mental capacity) or whether they are unable to make decisions for themselves (which is called lacking mental capacity).
 If the person you are looking after has mental capacity but wants some help with managing their bank or building society account, they could make a third party mandate.
 This gives a specific person, such as you as their carer, authority to manage their account.
 If the person you are looking after can make decisions for themselves at the moment but wants to appoint a specific person, such as you as their carer, to make certain decisions on their behalf, should the need arise in the future, they could make a lasting power of attorney while they are still able to do so.
 The person you are looking after can only make a lasting power of attorney while they have mental capacity.
 There are two main types: